Zelofff/react-crutch-boilerplate/README.md

 1. `git clone https://github.com/Zelofff/react-crutch-boilerplate.git <your_project_name>`
 2. `cd <your_project_name>/`
+3. Skip this if you want simple config without HMR and without additional things for PWA
-3. `git checkout hot` (Skip this step if you don't want to use hmr)
+    - `git checkout hot` (if you want only HMR)
+    - `git checkout pwa` (if you want PWA)
+    - `git checkout pwa-hot` (if you want PWA with HMR)
 4. `rm -rf .git/`
 5. Create new repository on github